 While superannuation and retirement savings might sound uninteresting because you can’t touch it, it’s important to remember your super is “real money” and it’s yours!

-Investment earnings within super are concessionally taxed at 15%, which may be lower than the tax you pay on investment earnings outside of super.
+Investment earnings within super are concessionally taxed at a maximum rate of 15%, which may be lower than the tax you pay on investment earnings outside of super.
 This may mean more goes toward your future than if you were to invest outside of super.1

 Most individuals can choose the super fund they want their super contributions paid into – and you can also choose how it’s invested.
 If you’re not sure how your super is currently invested, check your latest member statement or login to your super account online.